matrix-org/matrix-spec-proposals/proposals/XXXX-explicit-read-receipts-on-event-send.md

 > notifications prior to and including that event MUST be marked as read.

 This leads to overly complicated implementations on both the client and the server.
-Each codebase needs to comapre the sender of events as well as the read receipts in order to handle marking the room as read, clearning notification counts, and displaying read markers for other users.
+Each codebase needs to compare the sender of events as well as the read receipts in order to handle marking the room as read, clearing notification counts, and displaying read markers for other users.
 This code is complex and leads to bugs, such as https://github.com/matrix-org/synapse/issues/14837

 ## Proposal